RyanMcGlock/Momentum-Strategy-MATLAB/README.md

 ##### 1) Typical OLS form, regressing momemtum factor returns on the day ahead returns
 ##### 2) GLS form, where I included a Market Weight matrix for each company in the regressions
 ##### 3) Using a Risk adjusted CoVariance matrix, a Ledoit and Wolf shrinkage approach was used to calculate a CoVaraince matrix with less estimation error
-##### All files and attached and displayed below, note the report with all methods and results is attached - Quant_MomentumReport
+##### All files are attached and displayed below, note the report with all methods and results is attached - Quant_MomentumReport

 ```matlab
 %Momemtum Strategy Analysis